parlajatwit/bsml/README.md

 # bsml
-bsml is a simple blog engine. given a template and some markdown files, bsml will set up a personal blog.
+bsml is a simple blog engine. given templates and some markdown files, bsml will set up a personal blog.
-the goal is to allow users to focus on writing without having to worry about web development. of course, one can make their template fancy, but at the core bsml is designed with simplicity first.
+the goal is to allow users to focus on writing without having to worry about web development. of course, one can make their templates fancy, but at the core bsml is designed with simplicity first.
 ## usage
 create a folder for specific topics in ``./articles``
-create a md file in ``./articles/<categoryr>``
+create a md file in ``./articles/<category>``
 add an article title, author, date, and template file as follows
 ```
 Article Name